sidgan/ETCI-2021-Competition-on-Flood-Detection/src/README.md

     * We then use their averaged ensemble to generate pseudo-labels on the unlabeled test set.
     * We then create a new training set with these generated pseudo-labels and the existing training set.
 4. `train_pseudo_label.py`: We fine-tune the **UNet model weights** obtained from step 1 on this newly created training set.
 Note that to run this script one _must_ first run the `notebooks/Generate_Pseudo.ipynb` notebook, generate the pseudo-labels and set the dataframe path (`pseudo_df` variable) accordingly inside this script.
 5. Repeat for n rounds.
+In our experiments, we do it for 2 rounds.

 **Note**: After the first round of pseudo-labeling, we refine our pseudo-labels.
 This process is again governed by an averaged ensemble but instead of using just two models we also add the model (trained with pseudo-labels in the last iteration) to the ensemble.
+This change is incorporated in the `notebooks/Generate_Pseudo.ipynb` notebook and is executed thereafter.

 > This idea of pseudo-label generation is taken from this talk: [How to cook pseudo-labels](https://www.youtube.com/watch?v=SsnWM1xWDu4).